mpolednik/mpolednik.github.io/_posts/2017-01-05-virtio-blk-vs-virtio-scsi.md

 ## Maximum Number of Devices

-virtio-blk links PCI and storage devices in 1:1 relationship, or in other words -- each disk is accompanied by PCI device.
+virtio-blk links PCI and storage devices in a 1:1 relationship, or in other words -- each disk is accompanied by a PCI device.
 The PCI bus is limited to 32 devices.
 Based on these facts<sup>[5]</sup>, we can define the maximum number of virtio-blk devices as (32 - #ovirt_default_devices) where #ovirt_default_devices are superset of QEMU default devices.
 Using 4.2 master branch of oVirt, we have 11 PCI devices by default (12 if virtio-scsi disk is used).
 Using the equation, we get $32 - 11 = 21$ available virtio-blk slots.

 virtio-scsi also has limited total number of available drives.
 The virtio-scsi controller can have up to 256 "targets", and each target can have up to 16,384 "LUNs" -- or what we consider drives.
 The theoretical limit is therefore 4194304 LUNs per controller.
 Browsing through kernel history, the limit was once set to $26 + 26 ^ 2 + 26 ^ 3 = 18278$ LUNs, but the limitation has been lifted<sup>[6]</sup>.
 The question "how many LUNs really are supported" is left as an exercise. :)